vercel-partner-solutions/v0-slack-app/README.md

 ## Features
 - Integrates with Slack's Bolt framework for easy Slack communication
-- Use any LLM with the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) and the AI SDK.
+- Use any LLM with the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) and the AI SDK
-- Works in all Slack channels (public, private, multi-person DM) and as an assistant in direct messages.
+- Works in all Slack channels (public, private, multi-person DM) and as an assistant in direct messages
-- Maintains conversation context within both threads and direct messages
+- Maintains conversation context within different channels
 - Easily extensible architecture to add custom tools (e.g., knowledge search)

 ## Prerequisites